hyriver/pygeohydro/docs/index.rst

 * Easy access to many web services for subsetting data and returning them as masked xarrays or GeoDataFrames.
 * Splitting the requests into smaller chunks under-the-hood since web services limit the number of items per request.
-So the only bottolneck for subsetting the data is the local available memory.
+So the only bottleneck for subsetting the data is the local available memory.
 * Navigating and extracting data from the NHDPlus database using web services without downloading the whole database.